ladybug-tools/ladybug-web/readme.md

 ## Features

-Generally the following scripts are
+Generally the following scripts are:

 * Free and open source
 * Built using entry level JavaScript with no dependencies other than the [Three.js]( https://threejs.org) JavaScript library